 Job families span directorates and strategic priorities so Heads of Job Families have an important role in articulating their needs through workforce planning.
 They are key to our relationship with HEIW in the commissioning of programmes, ensuring curricula and career frameworks meet our needs as well as commissioning work or bringing in external expertise to work alongside us.

-- Increasing support for developing career pathways and professional development programmes - Influencing external providers Identifying opportunities for industry and academic partnerships and two way secondments.
+- Increasing support for our professional development programme - Influencing external providers - Identifying opportunities for industry and academic partnerships and two way secondments

 Scarce Skills